jeredw/eniac-chess/easm.md

               Inputs

 ```
 PM is short for "plus minus" and is essentially a sign bit.
-The accumulator is triggered by a pulse into one of 12 "program controls".
+The accumulator is triggered by a pulse on a cable jacked into one of 12 "program controls".
 Each of these has switches that control the operation executed when that "program" is executed.
 If X is the value in the accumulator, the available operations are
 | Operation  | Description |
 | - | - |
 | X += a,b,g,d,e      | Add |